Most founders have one dimension holding everything else back. The SPRINT finds it and names it — so you know exactly what to fix first.

 "We get to the end of the cycle and someone raises a security or integration concern that kills the deal."

 Is your ICP narrow enough to be actionable?
-Starting narrow is not a constraint on ambition — it's the strategy that earns the right to expand.
+Starting narrow is not a constraint on ambition.
+It's the strategy that earns the right to expand.
 Founders who try to sell to everyone resonate with no one.
 The ones who win start with a wedge: one buyer type, one problem, one motion that actually repeats.

 "Every deal feels different.
 We can't tell what makes a good prospect until we're already three calls in."